24CSB0B37/Form_WP_CSEB_NITW/README.md

 This repository contains two distinct forms: one for **Internships** and another for **Research Opportunities**.

 ### 1. **Internship Form**
-This is the main form designed for internship registrations.
+This is the form designed for internship registrations.

 [Go to Internship Form](form_internship.html)

 ---

 ### 2. **Research Form**
-This auxiliary form is for research opportunities and offers an improved user interface.
+This form is for research opportunities and offers an improved user interface.

 [Go to Research Form](form_research.html)